 Optimal lag relies heavily on timing and sequencing.

 Initiate your swing with a strong lower body movement, followed by the upper body, wrists, and club.
-This kinetic chain sequence determines how effectively you create lag.

 The timing of your wrist hinge and release should be in harmony with your body movements.